Prethermalization in one-dimensional quantum many-body systems with confinement

-Away from the dilute regime mesons should be treated as extended objects and their thermodynamics needs to be suitably modified.
-To this end, we consider mesons as hard-rods of fixed length $\ell(J,k)$, the latter being the meson length averaged over one oscillation period.
-Within this assumption, $P(E,k)$ gets modified as \be \frac{P(E,k)}{1-\rho M}=e^{-\beta(E-\mu)}\int\frac{\dd J}{(2\pi)^2} \delta(\mathcal{E}(J,k)-E)e^{-\rho \ell(J,k)(1-\rho M)^{-1}}\, \ee with $\rho$ the meson density and $M$ the average meson length, which are self-consistently determined by $P(E,k)$; see also supplementary material \footnote{Supplementary Material for ...}.
-The meson coverage $\rho M$ is connected to the magnetization of the Ising chain as $\rho M=1/2- \bar{\sigma}^{-1}\langle S^z\rangle$. \paragraph{Prethermalization of quantum mesons.---}In order to show that meson-meson scattering leads to a prethermal Gibbs Ensemble, we numerically calculate the time evolution in the subspace with a fixed number of mesons using exact diagonalization.
+While we chose to present the thermodynamics from the semiclassical perspective for the sake of clarity, quantum effects can be important when the fermion bandwidth becomes comparable with the longitudinal field and the Born-Sommerfeld quantization is a poor approximation.
+In this regime, the classical Hamiltonian \eqref{eq_cl_ham} can be directly promoted to a quantum object and explicitly diagonalized \cite{Scopa2021}, thus replacing the $J-$integration in Eq. \eqref{eq:thermoclass} with a discrete sum \cite{Note1}. \ \\ \ \\ \textbf{Prethermalization of quantum mesons.} In order to show that meson-meson scattering leads to a prethermal Gibbs Ensemble, we numerically calculate the time evolution in the subspace with a fixed number of mesons using exact diagonalization (see Methods).
 We consider a chain of length $L$ with periodic boundary conditions, and focus on the limit $0<\hpe\ll 1$ where fermions can be identified with domain walls.
 In this regime, $\bar{\sigma} \to 1$ and the confinement strength is determined by $\hpa/\hpe$.
 We initialize the state in the form of moving wave packets and probe relaxation by tracking the meson momentum distribution; \fig{fig_ED}.
-Whereas for two mesons, energy and momentum conservation inhibits thermalization, see supplementary material \cite{Note1}, for three mesons we observe the relaxation to the prethermal Gibbs ensemble; \eq{eq:thermoclass}.
+Whereas for two mesons, energy and momentum conservation inhibits thermalization, see supplementary information \cite{Note1}, for three mesons we observe the relaxation to the prethermal Gibbs ensemble; \eq{eq:thermoclass}.
 Two-body scattering processes between different energy bands are responsible for the thermalization; \figc{fig_ED}{b}.
 For wave packets which are initialized with energies below the second band thermalization is largely suppressed, as two-body collisions become elastic due to momentum-energy conservation and three-body scattering events are unlikely; \figc{fig_ED}{a}.
-We provide additional details on the thermalization in the supplementary material \cite{Note1}.
+We provide additional details on the thermalization in the supplementary information \cite{Note1}.